 - Additional eye drops will be given to prepare your eye(s) for the procedure.

-after the procedure and resume normal daily activities in a short period of time.
+- Mild sedation allows patients to recover quickly after the procedure and resume normal daily activities in a short period of time.

 - After the surgery, you will be asked to rest in our recovery room for a short time until the effects of the medication wear off.

 - It is recommended that the person escorting you home remain in our waiting area throughout your preparation, surgery and recovery period.

 After Your Surgery